GdGohan/TapUtilPlus/README.md

 The new apk will use a larger amount, so you will not be able to decrease the amount of "SND", but you will be able to repeat the ids of the songs

-the extra files that will be in the game folder will not need to be compiled, just change them and save the changes.
+The extra files that will be in the game folder will not need to be compiled, just change them and save the changes.

 SE_MP: number, se_+ (for longer and heavier audios)